5and5/BO2-Remix/README.md

 ### Weapons

-- Pack-a-punch camo replaced with Mob of the Dead animated camo
+- Pack-a-punch camo replaced with Mob of the Dead animated camo `anim_pap_camo_buried 0` to disable

 ### Leroy